nongrata081/rabobank-test/README.md

 ## Unit tests

-Run `yarn test` to execute the unit tests via [Karma](https://karma-runner.github.io) for `rabobank-test` app and `components` library.
-Watch mode disabled by default.
+For execution of unit tests run:

+- `yarn test:app` for rabobank-test app

+- `yarn test:lib` for components library

+- `yarn test:parser` for records parser and validator

 ## Linting